nikolaia/TripleTexDotNet/README.md

     var syncSerivce = new SyncService();
     syncService.Login(syncSystem, syncPassword, username, password);

-    //Now that we have logged in and have a valid session we can use the jsonService in the other TripleTex services:
+    //Now that we have logged in and have a valid session we can use more services:
     var companyService = new CompanyService(jsonService);

     //Run a method or two:
     companyService.SearchForCustomersAndVendors(CustomerVendorType.All, CustomerIsActive.All, "");

+    // And eventually log out:
     syncService.Logout();

 ## TODO ##